kaichang1/marina-management-api/README.md

 ![Auth](./public/images/example-authorization-header.jpg)

-In the example above, the JWT is stored as an environment variable named `jwt1`.
+In the example using Postman above, the JWT is stored as an environment variable named `jwt1`.
 The Authorization Header type is set to "Bearer Token" with the token value set to the JWT.

 Note that JWTs expire.
 To obtain a new JWT, simply follow these instructions again.